 [Projects A description and key role]

-Best suited for side projects handled in the course of acquiring an educational qualification.
+Best suited for projects handled in the course of acquiring an educational qualification.
 Here is how to include them under the education section:

 [Higher Institution] [City and state] [Qualification]